StevenTammen/chrya.com/studies/christians-and-truth.md

    - Appeals to history and tradition
    - Appeals to authority
    - Appeals to popular opinion and consensus
-   - Hymns, liturgies, creeds and other extra-Biblical materials
+   - Hymns, liturgies, creeds, and other extra-Biblical materials
    - Experience, particularly 3rd party reports
    - Emotion